ACT-CV - Computer Vision for Cognitive Modeling

 Overview

-Three types of sources have been implemented
+Five types of connection targets have been implemented

 -

-a cross platform interactive screen grabber using
+cross platform interactive screen grabber

 -

-a video file player using OpenCV
+video file player using OpenCV

 -

-a camera grabber using OpenCV
+camera grabber using OpenCV

 -

-a grayscale random image generator
+grayscale random image generator

 The screen images/videos are analyzed with OpenCV.
 The following demos are currently available: